 At the same time the group expanded into other business sectors, especially in the 1970s.
 As it happens the Ruiz Mateos family was related to the director of the Spanish Institute of Credit.
 They were also involved in the ultra-catholic Opus Dei, an important movement in Francoist Spain.
 It is obvious that Rumasa benefited enormously from these connections.
 With the money of the Harveys deal, he bought a bank, which would then supply credits to buy out bodegas, and so on.
 Once he bought three banks in one day.
 You can sense where this is going, right?

 Rumasa, the euphorious giant

 But… the bubble exploded.
-The “Little Bee” empire was largely built on credit and the winemaking business was relying on subsidies granted by the Spanish government in an attempt to promote its own wine business and help the traditionally poor region of Andalusia.
+Around 1973 the world depression and energy crisis made wine sales fall substantially.
+On top of this the “Little Bee” empire was largely built on credit.
+The winemaking business itself was relying on subsidies granted by the Spanish government in an attempt to help the traditionally poor region of Andalusia.
 Once Spain was part of the European Union, these kind of subsidies were considered detrimental for the free market and forbidden overnight.

 Consequences for the D.O.
 Jerez – Xérès – Sherry